What is Dandruff?

 Dandruff occurs frequently both in men and women.
 It generally increases and reduces in adolescence and young adulthood.
-Someone with acne or oily skin also tend to have more problems with dandruff.
+Someone with acne or oily skin also tends to have more problems with dandruff.
 Dandruff helps improve during the summer season, only if the weather is extremely warm and humid.
-Exposed to natural sunlight and reduced stress could help to control it.
+Exposure to natural sunlight and reduced stress could help to control it.

 - Irregular Brushing and hair washing